numberoverzero/bloop/docs/user/models.rst

 .. tip::

-    Currently ``strict`` defaults to ``False``, matching Dynamo's default behavior.
-It is **HIGHLY** recommended to set ``strict=True`` at all times, as it can be hard to plan which LSI queries will incur additional reads - an inconspicuous code change that adds a new attribute to a query's ``select`` may suddenly cause a critical-path query to double in consumed read units.
+    Currently ``strict`` defaults to ``True``, deviating from Dynamo's default behavior.
+It is **HIGHLY** recommended to keep ``strict=True``, as it can be hard to plan which LSI queries will incur additional reads - an inconspicuous code change that adds a new attribute to a query's ``select`` may suddenly cause a critical-path query to double in consumed read units.

 To execute a query, either iterate the query object or use the ``all`` method::